 The following video does a good job of showing how to replace the temperature sensor yourself.

-If this looks like it’s beyond your DIY abilities, call an appliance repair person.
+If replacing a temperature sensor looks like it’s beyond your DIY abilities, call an appliance repair person.

 If a refrigerator doesn’t cool at all, the electrical controls almost always cause the problem—not the need for a more refrigerant.
 The sealed, hermetic system probably isn’t causing the problem; these types of malfunctions happen rarely.
 Instead, the unit may have dirty condenser coils, a door that does not seal tightly, or a defective temperature control.

-Step-by-Step Repair for a Refrigerator That Doesn’t Cool Well
+Step-by-Step Repair for a Refrigerator That’s Not Cold Enough

 Before you call in an appliance repair person: